CatScan-crypt/Starknet-ERC20-Deployer/project_workflow.md

 3. [x] Add clear browser data to settings page.
 4. [ ] Upgrade wallet connection with starkit: https://github.com/apibara/starknet-react/blob/main/docs/components/demo/starknetkit.tsx
 5. [ ] Add Vercel's analytics.
-6. [ ] Remove fields text and add placeholders.
+6. [ ] Remove field's text for name and symbol and add placeholders(also for supply but without deleting default number).
 7. [ ] Add sending transaction popup.
 8. [ ] Nest the Deployment in a floating frame.
 9. [ ] Fix Auto connected wallet open on tab move(could be fixed when upgraded to starkit in task #1).